snehithareddy-gif/hello-world/README.md

 # hello-world
-"This repository is for practicing the GitHub Flow." hello I am snehitha and I love desserts
+"This repository is for practicing the GitHub Flow."
+# about me
+"hello I am snehitha and I love desserts."